- Emily Van Eck, MS, RDN

 What is added sugar?

 Sugars - mostly glucose and it's derivatives - are added to foods as they are processed and prepared.
 This is done for flavor, color, texture, and shelf stability.
-While a little of this in your diet is just fine, the problem we have in this country is that many people get WAY TOO MUCH of their intake from added sugar through sugar-sweetened beverages and sweet baked goods.
+While a little of this in your diet is just fine, the problem we have in this country is that many people get a bit too much of their intake from added sugar through sugar-sweetened beverages and sweet baked goods.
 Excessive intake of refined starches (white bread, white pasta) doesn't help either.

 The FDA recently informed us they will be changing the nutrition facts label.
 They are removing from the label a couple nutrients that most of us get enough of without trying too hard, like vitamin A and C, and adding nutrients we don't generally get enough of, like potassium and vitamin D. They're also adding a line under "Total Sugars" that says "Added Sugar", which is